 The Department of Physiology stands strong in our commitment to students, staff, and faculty.
 Everyone is welcome and will be treated equitably irrespective of nationality, race, gender, or beliefs.
 We are committed to intentionally cultivating a department environment that is unequivocally anti-racist, where all of our students feel welcome to share, learn, and grow during their experience at the University of Arizona and in the Physiology and Medical Sciences program.
 Many of our students have dreams to continue into careers in research, teaching, medicine, and many other helping professions.
 As such, we recognize that we have a responsibility to lead by example and encourage our students to build or strengthen their commitment to being anti-racist and foster an environment of inclusion and diversity.

-We join our colleagues in the College of Medicine in encouraging all members of our community to learn about the history of racism and its appearance within the research and medical fields.
+We encourage all members of our community to learn about the history of racism and its appearance within the research and medical fields.
 We encourage you to find meaningful ways to show solidarity and stand against racism and hate in all its forms.